5m1Ly/og-qbus/README.md

 > **Note** I haven't fully uploaded the contents of the server yet due to copyrighted materials within mlo's or other contents.

+> **Warning** I've uploaded the contents of this repository not for you to run a server based on it, you shouldn't anyway sids a lot of code is outdated.

 # OG Qbus
 This is a the original copy of the qbus framework code.